 An SU beamformee is an EHT STA that sets the SU Beamformee subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits to 1.
 A non-AP EHT STA shall set the SU Beamformee subfield to 1.
 An EHT AP may set the SU Beamformee subfield to 1.

-An MU beamformer is an EHT AP that sets the MU Beamformer subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits to 1.
-An EHT AP that indicates support for 4 or more spatial streams in the Tx EHT-MCS Map ≤ 80 MHz subfield in the Supported EHT-MCS And NSS field in the EHT Capabilities element shall set the MU Beamformer subfield to 1.
-A non-AP EHT STA shall set the MU Beamformer subfield to 0.
-An MU beamformer is also an SU beamformer and shall set the SU Beamformer subfield to 1.
+An MU beamformer is an EHT AP that sets at least one of the following MU Beamformer subfields, MU Beamformer (BW ≤ 80 MHz), MU Beamformer (BW = 160 MHz), and MU Beamformer (BW = 320 MHz), in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits to 1.
+A non-AP EHT STA shall set all three MU Beamformer subfields, MU Beamformer (BW ≤ 80 MHz), MU Beamformer (BW = 160 MHz), and MU Beamformer (BW = 320 MHz), to 0.
+An MU beamformer is also an SU beamformer and shall set the SU Beamformer subfield to 1. (#1120)

 NOTE—A non-AP STA might use the setting of the MU Beamformer subfield to determine the AP with which it will associate.(#24504)